Answers to Frequently Asked Budgeting Questions

 How Do I Budget for One-Time Expenses?

 Not every bill falls neatly into your monthly expenses category.
 You'll need to budget for occasional or seasonal outlays, including holidays, birthdays, anniversaries, and medical expenses—including annual doctor and dental visits.
-The one-time expenses are usually the most detrimental when it comes to a structured budget, so it is always best to factor them in beforehand.
+But the one-time expenses are usually the most detrimental when it comes to a structured budget, so it's best to prepare for them beforehand.
 Most savers know this as the "emergency fund"; standard practice is to set aside three to six months of income.

 How Can I Track My Savings Goals?

 Based on age and lifestyle, people save for all kinds of reasons.
-You might be putting money aside for retirement, annual property taxes, a trip abroad, a major home renovation, your children's college fund, or simply because you want to splurge on a big-ticket piece of clothing.
-Whatever your need or desire, track your progress toward all your goals.
-There are many ways to track your savings goals, and the services of an online "piggy bank" can be helpful.
+You might be putting money aside for retirement, annual property taxes, a trip abroad, a major home renovation, your children's college fund, or a big-ticket article of clothing or piece of jewelry.
+Whatever your need or desire, track your progress toward all of your goals.
+If you're savvy with Google Sheets or Excel, you can use a spreadsheet to monitor your savings.
+And, of course, Quicken is probably the best-known money management software.
+You might also consider opening an online-only savings account with SmartyPig, which lets you put funds in separate sub-accounts with different savings goals.

 Does Making a Budget Cost Anything?

 How Much Do I Need to Retire?

 The economy is tricky and can be ruled by unforeseen factors, so determining how much money to set aside for retirement is hard.
-Too many factors are at play, such as whether you have children, what level of retirement you would like to live in, and more.
-The common practice is to mind these two common guidelines—the Multiply by 25 rule and the 4 percent rule–-when planning for your retirement.
+Too many factors are at play, such as whether you have children, what level of comfort you would like to retire in, and more.
+One common guideline to follow when planning for your retirement is the the Multiply by 25 Rule.
+This rule involves determining how much money you'll need by multiplying your ideal annual income in retirement by 25.
+So if you think you'll need $65,000 a year to retire on, plan to save at least $1,625,000.

 What Are the Absolute Priorities?